 If you were using Natural Cycles before your pregnancy and logged it into your account, you can enter that the pregnancy has ended directly into the app.

-You do this by going to your Profile and updating your goal (for further assistance on this, you can also look at this article).
+You do this by going to your Settings and updating your mode (for further assistance on this, you can also look at this article).
 Natural Cycles will take this information into account while getting to know you and your cycles again and also provide you with relevant information.
 If your menstrual cycle has not returned, you can still use Natural Cycles to know when your first ovulation has occurred and when you can expect your first period.